hightowerr/fun-and-games/_posts/2022-01-25-Forecasting.markdown

 - **Look to the past:** Use recent relevant data inputs wherever possible
 - **Incorporate New Information**: Revised the model based on new information

 In this post, I want to demonstrate how to forecast date and/or duration at different likelihood percentages.
-To do this I will use the Throughput forecaster spreadsheet developed by Troy Magennis which you can download here for free: [https://github.com/FocusedObjective/FocusedObjective.Resources/raw/master/Spreadsheets/Throughput Forecaster.xlsx](https://github.com/FocusedObjective/FocusedObjective.Resources/raw/master/Spreadsheets/Throughput%20Forecaster.xlsx)
+To do this I will use the Throughput forecaster spreadsheet developed by Troy Magennis which you can download [here for free:](https://github.com/FocusedObjective/FocusedObjective.Resources/raw/master/Spreadsheets/Throughput%20Forecaster.xlsx)

 The Throughput Forecaster spreadsheet is a simple Monte Carlo simulation forecasting tool.
 Given my inputs the spreadsheet hypothetically completes all work 500 times giving me a range of completion date outcomes at varying confidence levels.